This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What can businesses do if they need further financial support?

-Businesses might consider applying for a loan under the Coronavirus Business Interruption Loans Scheme (CBILS), which offers more money but a more complex application process.
-They may do this even if they’ve had a Bounce Back Loan.
+Businesses that have reached the limit might consider applying for a loan under the Coronavirus Business Interruption Loans Scheme (CBILS).
+This offers more money but involves a more complex application process.
+Businesses may apply even if they’ve had a Bounce Back Loan.
 Please note:

 - All funds will be subject to CBILS conditions, which may be less attractive to the business.